Azure/azure-sdk-for-js/CONTRIBUTING.md

 TSDoc specifications can be customized using the `tsdoc.json` configuration file that can be found in the root of the repository.
 Currently, the `@hidden` tag is used which is only supported by TypeDoc and is not a TSDoc tag, so it is added as a custom tag in `tsdoc.json`.

+### Formatting changed files

+We used to have a git hook that formats your changed files on commit but it was removed because it did not work well for some people for various reasons.
+If you would like to enable it in your fork, you will need to just revert this [PR](https://github.com/Azure/azure-sdk-for-js/pull/13982/) in your branch and then run `rush update` so the hook script gets copied into `.git/hooks`.
+Moreover, without the hook, you can manually format changed files by invoking `rush prettier`.

 ## Onboarding a new library

 All libraries must follow our [repository structure](https://github.com/Azure/azure-sdk/blob/master/docs/policies/repostructure.md) (specifically, it must be located at `sdk/<servicename>/<packagename>`) and your library's `package.json` must contain the required scripts as documented [above](#other-npm-scripts).